How to trade commodities in Canada

 Buying stocks is one of the simplest ways to invest in commodities.
 This method involves purchasing shares of companies that manufacture or sell physical goods.

-You’ll need a brokerage account to invest, but many trading platforms offer online applications that can be completed in minutes.
+You’ll need a brokerage account to invest, and it’s easy to open an account online—it’s worth shopping around for a brokerage signup bonus too.
 Once you’ve applied, all you need to do is fund your account to begin investing.

 Before purchasing stocks, research the commodity you’re interested in and find out which companies contribute to the industry.
 Stock screeners are beginner-friendly research tools that can help you find a company that fits your criteria.